isomerpages/ogp/_about-us/pm/kenneth.md

   - Covid Operations
   - Healthtech
   - FormSG
-  - HAS
   - Crackdown
 accomplishments: >-
   * Defined a group product strategy for the OGP Healthtech vertical with a 5-10 year roadmap for Singapore healthtech

-  * Grew the impact of HAS from 30 appointments per week, to 2000 appointments per week
+  * Grew the impact of HAS from 30 to 2000 appointments per week

   * Launched Crackdown, a tech solution to help HDB with housing policy enforcement
 quote: ""